-Based on information from the PHPS application forms, Fera produces annual registers of growers and stocks for specific types of crop.
+Based on information from the PHPS application forms, APHA produces annual registers of growers and stocks for specific types of crop.
 These registers are produced to provide PHPS participants and their customers with full details of stocks entered into the scheme.

 If you are applying to enter the PHPS but don’t want your information included in the register you need to indicate this on the application form.

-The PHPS covers these species of soft fruit:
+The PHPS covers these species of:

 - rubus plants - raspberries, blackberries and hybrid berries

 - ribes - black currants, red currants, white currants and gooseberries

 Crops are entered to produce a specific grade and will normally be certified in that grade if all the conditions of the scheme are met.
 These grades are normally inspected for trueness to type i.e. for conformity with varietal and clonal characteristics (except bulbs).
 Where this is not possible, a Nominal (N) grade may be available.

 In addition an Approved Health (AH) grade is available for some stocks of untested or unknown pedigree.
 Stocks are inspected for health and vigour only, but they must meet similar conditions in terms of freedom from pests and diseases and if successful they are designated approved rather than certified.
 For PHPS Growers who have some stocks of genera covered by the PHPS but which cannot meet scheme requirements but which do meet the basic EU requirements there is a CAC designation.

 - Approved Health (A-H)